 About Me

-I earned my a Ph.D. in Engineering Product Development from Singapore University of Technology and Design (SUTD) under the SUTD-MIT International Design Centre :singapore: :us: in 2021.
-Prior to my doctoral studies, I received my Master’s and Bachelor’s degrees in Industrial Engineering and Economics as a double major from Isik University :tr:, where I was awarded as the Valedictorian :trophy: in 2015.
+Previously, I was a Postdoctoral Research Fellow in the Department of the Built Environment at the National University of Singapore in 2021-2023.
+I earned my Ph.D. in Engineering Product Development from Singapore University of Technology and Design (SUTD) under the SUTD-MIT International Design Centre in 2021.
+Prior to my doctoral studies, I received both my Master’s and Bachelor’s degrees in Industrial Engineering, and Economics as a double major from Isik University, where I was awarded as the Valedictorian :trophy: in 2015.

 Broadly, my research interests include:

-• Human-centric AI-driven Built Environment
+• Occupant-centric Built Environment

 • Applied Machine Learning & Data Analytics